Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Terraform workspaces

-What is Terraform Workspace?
+What is a Terraform workspace?

 Check out our guide on How to Manage Multiple Terraform Environments Efficiently.

-How to use Terraform workspace command
+How to use the Terraform workspace command

 To begin, let’s look at the options available to us in the help: